yohm/rb_call/README.md

 ## Usage

-A sample code is the following.
+Here is a sample code.
 Call `RubySession()` to invoke a Ruby process.
 The following sample demonstrate how to use RubySession object.

 ```py3